zachgrayio/swift-tensorflow-starter/README.md

 ## Overview

-### Dual Architecture
+### Architecture

-The project is aims to enable the creation of projects that strike a balance between two primary goals:
+This project template's architecture aims to enable the creation of projects that strike a balance between two primary goals:

-1. Can be easily packaged into deployable Docker image with an entrypoint to a release-built executable
+1. Can be easily packaged into a deployable Docker image with an entrypoint to a release-built executable
 2. Provides quick and easy REPL access against Swift for Tensorflow code stored in the `STSLibrary` module

 This will enable both ease of use during the research phase and a rapid transition to a scalable training solution and beyond (production deployment).